portellam/xbox-and-xbox-360-title-data/README.md

 ### ❗ 2.
 Disclaimer

 No intellectual or copyright infrigement is intended.
-No endorsement by *Microsoft, Google, Wikipedia, Console Mods* or any other referenced organization or entity is assumed.
+No endorsement by *Microsoft, Google, Wikipedia, Console Mods*, or any other referenced organization or entity is assumed.

 This repository, its documentation, the remote database(s), or local database